Empirical View

 # Share of World Population Living in Colonized Countries

 This visualization shows estimates of the number of people governed by different political regimes in dark purple.
 The chart also shows for each point in time under which type of political regime the remaining world population lived.

 Throughout the 19th century around one third of the world population lived in countries that were colonized by imperial powers.
-This changed completely over the second half of the 20th centuries when the former colonies became independent.
+This changed over the second half of the 20th centuries when many former colonies became independent.

 By clicking on ‘Absolute’, the following graph shows the number of people living in different regimes over the last two centuries.